Operation Catechism: Destruction of TirpitzTirpitz fired the first shots of the battle at 9:38 am BST when she opened fire on the bombers with her calibre main guns from a range of . Other anti-aircraft guns also fired on the Lancasters as they approached, but did not disrupt them. No smokescreen was present as they flew north-west towards their bombing positions.

 After the first bomb struck his ship, Weber ordered the crew to evacuate the armoured citadel and attempt to counter the flooding.
 Despite the list, Weber expected that Tirpitz would not sink as the water beneath her hull was too shallow.
-Counter flooding proved impossible as the controls for the necessary systems had been abandoned, and the volume of water that was entering the ship was well beyond their ability to fight had they been operational.
+Counter flooding proved impossible as the controls for the necessary systems had been abandoned, and the volume of water that was entering the ship was well beyond their ability to counteract had they been operational.
 Weber ordered that the lower decks be evacuated at 9:45 am, by which time the list had reached between 30 and 40 degrees.
 At 9:50 am the magazine for "Caesar" turret exploded, causing extensive damage.
 Tirpitz's list rapidly increased, and she was soon lying on her side.
 Weber then gave the order to abandon ship.
 The battleship continued to heel over, and capsized at 9:52 am.
-Almost 1,000 of her crew had either been killed by this time, or were trapped inside the hull.
+Almost 1,000 crew had either been killed by this time, or were trapped inside the hull.

 The crews of several Lancasters observed Tirpitz capsize.
 The No. 463 Squadron film aircraft made a final pass over the battleship at an altitude of just 50 ft to capture footage of the event.
 Just after 11:00 am BST a photo reconnaissance Mosquito overflew the Tromsø region, and photographed the wreck.
-The Secret Intelligence Service agent Egil Lindberg also sent radio reports from Tromsø confirming that Tirpitz had been destroyed.
+The Secret Intelligence Service agent Egil Lindberg also sent radio reports from Tromsø confirming that Tirpitz had been sunk.